AppointmentGuru/AppointmentGuru-Website/help/telling-clients.md

 ## What to tell them

-Clients can book their appointments with you on your booking page or through the app.
+Clients can book their appointments with you on your website or through the app.
 We can also provide a snippet of code to add to your existing website so that clients can book appointments there.

 ## Things to do